scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 oh! and probably save you a ton of time.

 Reading a research paper is last principles.
 I love the way those papers build upon the knowledge from their reference papers.
 That reference section is last principles.
 Getting what I mean? :D

+## Regret Minimization

+Popularised by Jeff Bezos - also has been mentioned in [Julian's post](https://www.julian.com/blog/mental-model-examples).

+Particularly helpful for taking big decisions.

+It is as simple as asking this question before undertaking big things:

+"Will I regret doing this when I am old?"